Genista hispanica

 Genista hispanica, the Spanish gorse, or anlaga, is a species of flowering plant in the family Fabaceae, native to southern France and northern Spain.
-It is suited for borders, wall and rock gardens, gravelly soils, and coastal situations.
+It is a dense, low, cushion-like deciduous shrub growing to 0.7 metres high, with very spiny shoots.
+The flowers are bright yellow, in terminal clusters on the outside surface of the shrub; the flowers are typical peaflower structure, with 8–11 mm standard and wing petals.